ETS-ReactNative5/codvid-app-Bonniesty/README.md

 ![image](https://github.com/BUEC500C1/codvid-app-Bonniesty/blob/master/scheenshot/3.png)

  Step 4:  On separate branch, exercise the CODVID-19 API (Documentation using postman) and display the data in your application as text.
 Be fancy!
 Style your results.
+ - Result:
+ Create a new Branch and test display data

  Step 5:  Overlay the data on the maps.